Digilent/Eclypse-Z7-OS/README.md

 ## Description

 This is a branch of the Eclypse Z7 board containing the Petalinux project with the Zmod ADC 1410 set in Zmod connector A and Zmod DAC 1411 set in Zmod connector B. Data transfers are facilitated trough the AXI DMA IP provided by Xilinx and with the kernel driver and API from [xilinx_axidma](https://github.com/bperez77/xilinx_axidma) which has been modified using patches inside the Petalinux project.
 This project is currently configured to boot into an INITRAMFS by default which is generated within the project; this however has limited rootfs capabilities.
-We have provided a ready to use image with a uEnv.txt document which allows the user to switch between hardware / kernel configurations and a Debian 10 rootfs for armv7, found here:~~[SD card image](https://reference.digilentinc.com/vivado/installing-vivado/start)~~
+We have provided a ready to use image with a uEnv.txt document which allows the user to switch between hardware / kernel configurations and a Debian 10 rootfs for armv7, found here:[SD card image](https://github.com/Digilent/Eclypse-Z7/releases)

 The hardware platform used for this Petalinux project has been imported from the [Hardware repository](https://github.com/Digilent/Eclypse-Z7-HW/tree/zmod_dac/master) of the same branch as this.
 In order to minimize confusion, currently the commit message of the imported hardware platform contains the commit hash of the exported hardware platform of the aforementioned Hardware repository.